stable-haskell/ghc/docs/users_guide/extending_ghc.rst

 Given constraint contains a removed constraint: the new one has replaced the removed one.

+-- !!!
+Given that "Evidence" and "Given" is mentioned here, is this the right place to "explain when plugin authors need to record coercion variables in their PluginProv"?
+I think, ideally, we'd explaion this in a subsection about a relevant example plugin, but I can't spot any.

 .. _type-family-rewriting-with-plugins:

 Type family rewriting with plugins